Multicolor Tur\'an numbers II -- a generalization of the Ruzsa-Szemer\'edi theorem and new results on cliques and odd cycles: Introduction

 \section{Introduction}

 The theorem of Turán \cite{Turan} and in general, his forbidden subgraph problems initiated a broad area in extremal graph theory.
 Recently the second author together with Imolay, Karl and Váli started to investigate a new type of generalization of Turán-type problems \cite{IKNV}.
-For a fixed pair $(F,G)$ of nonempty graphs, the aim is to determine the maximum number of edge-disjoint copies of $F$ on $n$ vertices which do not form a subgraph $G$ such that all the edges of this subgraph are from different $F$-copies.
-Colouring each $F$-copy with a colour of its own, the forbidden configuration is a multicolor $G$.
+For a fixed pair $(F,G)$ of nonempty graphs, the aim is to determine the maximum number of edge-disjoint copies of $F$ on $n$ vertices which do not form a subgraph $G$ such that all the edges of this subgraph $G$ are from different $F$-copies.
+Coloring each $F$-copy with a color of its own, the forbidden configuration is a multicolor $G$.
 This maximum is denoted by $\ex_F(n,G)$ and we refer to it as the {\em $F$-multicolor Turán number of $G$}.

-Note that the case when $F$ is a simple edge, $F=K_2$ gives back the the ordinary Turán problem concerning the forbidden subgraph $G$.
+Note that in the case when $F$ is just an edge (that is, $F=K_2$), we get back the original Turán problem concerning the forbidden subgraph $G$.

 The case $F=G=K_3$ is of considerable interest as it turns out that there is a correspondence between the famous Ruzsa-Szemerédi $(6,3)$-problem and this case of the multicolor Turán problem.
 The (6,3)-problem asks for the maximum number of hyperedges in a 3-uniform hypergraph on $n$ vertices such that no six vertices span three or more hyperedges.
 By considering each hyperedge as a distinct copy of $K_3$, the two problems can be seen to be essentially the same.
-In 1978 Ruzsa and Szemerédi have shown \cite{Ruzsa} their theorem, which reads as follows in our terminology.
+In 1978 Ruzsa and Szemerédi proved \cite{Ruzsa} their theorem, which reads as follows in our terminology:

-Their lower bound uses a construction based on a result due to Behrend \cite{Behrend} that shows it is possible to choose a subset $H$ of $\{1,2,\dots,n\}$ having size $ne^{-O(\sqrt{\log n})}$ which does not contain an arithmetic progression of length 3.
+Their lower bound uses a construction based on Behrend's result \cite{Behrend} that shows it is possible to choose a subset $H$ of $\{1,2,\dots,n\}$ having size $ne^{-O(\sqrt{\log n})}$ which does not contain an arithmetic progression of length 3.

-Imolay, Karl, Nagy and Váli \cite{IKNV} characterized those graph pairs $(F,G)$, where the multicolor Turán number has quadratic order of magnitude, moreover proved an asymptotic result on $\ex_F(n,G)$ when a strict inequality holds for the chromatic numbers of the graphs, namely when $\chi(F)<\chi(G)$ holds.
+The second author together with Imolay, Karl and Váli \cite{IKNV} characterized those graph pairs $(F,G)$ for which the multicolor Turán number has quadratic order of magnitude, moreover they proved an asymptotic result on $\ex_F(n,G)$ in the case when the chromatic number of $F$ is less than that of $G$.
+These results provide a generalization of the famous Erdős-Stone-Simonovits theorem.

 \begin{theorem}[Imolay, Karl, Nagy and Váli \cite{IKNV}] $\ex_F(n,G)=\Theta(n^2)$ if and only if there is no homomorphism from $G$ to $F$, and $\ex_F(n,G)=o(n^2)$ otherwise. \end{theorem}

 \begin{theorem} [Imolay, Karl, Nagy and Váli \cite{IKNV}] If $\chi(F)<\chi(G)$, then